 The color of olive oil has no impact on taste or quality.
 Various genetic and environmental factors can affect the final color of the oil, which can be anything from a light yellow to a deep, rich green.

 The best ones tend to be!
-The flavor profile of olive oil is affected by the variety of olive, its ripeness, the climate, and more.
-However, some degree of bitterness is often present in the best oils.
+The flavor profile of olive oil depends on the variety of olive, its ripeness, the climate, and more.
+Some degree of bitterness is often present in the best oils.

 Hungry for more?
 Sign up for my free weekly newsletter and receive a new Spanish recipe once a week!
 Join today and get my FREE Spanish ingredient essentials guide!